bwiley1/pandleau/README.md

 ```bash
 pip install pandleau
 ```
-But note that this will throw a warning to install tableausdk using the above link.
+But note that this will throw a warning to install tableausdk using the above link in Prerequisites.

 ## Example